hybridNeo/Rahul.SocialConnect/Readme.md

 *  Set the permissions to read and write.If you have any troubling relating to account verification.just write to Twitter suppoer to grant you r/w permissions.
 *  create access token from the API keys page.
 *  Grab all the information and replace them in the Twitter section of the Settings.yaml

+#Blogger:
+## Setup:
+* Just add your username/password of your google account in the Config file to start blogging.